Strength Training Builds Strong Muscles

 1. Muscle size is due to sarcoplasmic hypertrophy.
 Performing a high volume of reps to momentary fatigue produces the response of sarcoplasmic hypertrophy, an increase in size in the fluid-containing sarcoplasm around muscle cells, but not in the individual muscle fibers themselves.
 Lifting to momentary fatigue fills a muscle with blood that carries oxygen to the muscle to fuel the contractions, it also depletes the muscle of glycogen which is used to create the ATP to fuel the contractions.
 Post exercise extra blood remains in the muscle to remove metabolic waste, deliver protein to repair damaged tissue and replenish the glycogen used to fuel the contractions.
 One gram of glycogen can hold up to three grams of water in the muscle cell, as muscle glycogen is restored it holds additional water in the cell which can lead to an acute increase in muscle size.
 This is how a muscle can get larger without necessary becoming stronger, it is simply storing more fluid which increases the total volume of the muscle cells

-3. Increasing strength requires proper stimulation of the nervous system components responsible for causing muscle contractions, in the case of improving strength the goal is to recruit as many fast twitch (type II) muscle motor units as possible within a specific muscle, this is known as ‘intra-muscular coordination.’
+3. Strength training stimulates the nervous system components responsible for causing muscle contractions; the goal is to recruit as many fast twitch (type II) muscle motor units as possible within a specific muscle, this is known as ‘intra-muscular coordination.’
 A muscle motor unit is the motor neuron, which initiates the signal for a muscle fiber to contract, and the specific fibers to which it is attached.
 Increasing the number of fast twitch motor units that are activated or ‘switched on’ during an exercise can have a significant impact on the total force a muscle can produce.
 If you have ever lifted a heavy weight and felt your muscles shaking this is because more type II motor units are being ‘switched on’ (as the type I, slow twitch units fatigue) to shorten their attached fibers and generate the tension necessary to move the applied weight.

-4. The Maximal Effort method of training is one way to stimulate a significant amount of fast twitch muscle motor units which results in strength gains.
-This method requires a near maximal load that can be performed for one-to-three repetitions.
-The Maximal Effort method does not need to be performed to failure, instead the focus is on moving the weight as fast as possible in order to maximize the number of muscle motor units recruited.
-Even though a lifter is pushing as fast as possible the exercise itself may not be that quick due to the magnitude of the weight.
-Using the Maximal Effort method requires long rest intervals of three-to-five minutes to allow both neural and metabolic recovery.
-Powerlifters training for the one rep max in bench press, squat and deadlift follow the maximal effort method of strength training for their workout programs.
+4. The Maximal Effort (ME) method of training is one way to stimulate a significant amount of fast twitch muscle motor units which results in strength gains.
+This method uses a near maximal load for 1-to-3 reps.
+The ME method does not need to be performed to failure, instead the focus is on moving the weight as fast as possible in order to maximize the number of muscle motor units recruited.
+Using the ME method requires long rest intervals of 3-to-5 minutes to allow both neural and metabolic recovery.
+Powerlifters training for the 1 rep max in bench press, squat and deadlift apply the ME method of strength training for their workout programs.
+ME lifts should use extremely heavy weights for 1-3 reps.

-5.The Dynamic Effort method of training focuses on the rate of force development to recruit more type II muscle motor units.
-Explosively moving a weight requires rapid force production, the nervous system responds by triggering the type II motor units which can produce a high amount of force in a short period of time.
-The Dynamic Effort method can use elastic bands and chains to create a variable load allowing the lifter to accelerate as fast as possible all of the way through the movement.
+5.The Dynamic Effort (DE) method of training focuses on the rate of force development to recruit more type II muscle motor units.
+Explosively moving a weight requires rapid force production and the nervous system responds by triggering the type II motor units which can produce a high amount of force in a short period of time.
+The DE method can use elastic bands and chains to create a variable load allowing the lifter to accelerate as fast as possible all of the way through the movement.
 Olympic weightlifting is the perfect example of the dynamic effort.
+DE lifts should be explosive and use the 2-5 rep range.

-6. The Repeated Effort method of weight lifting uses a moderate amount of weight performed until momentary muscle fatigue.
+6. The Repeated Effort (RE) method of weight lifting uses a moderate amount of weight performed until momentary muscle fatigue.
 Muscle motor units are recruited based on the size principle: when a muscle receives the signal to contract it will recruit smaller type I units first, as the need for force increases the larger, type II units will be called into action.
 Performing a lift to fatigue at approximately six-to-eight repetitions is one way to recruit all of the involved fibers within that muscle.
 How bodybuilders prepare for competition is the application of the repeated effort method of strength training.
+RE lifts should be done to failure in the 12-20 rep range.

 7. Rest.
 This is a requisite component of success for high-performing strength athletes.
 The training session is when the muscles work, but it’s the post-training period when muscles rest, refuel, repair themselves and generally recover to prepare for the next training session.
 On those days when you want to focus on developing max strength make sure you allow time for adequate sleep that night for optimal tissue repair and recovery.